Table of Contents

 If you have a good machine, then Ubuntu defaults DE (Unity) is the right choice.

-Otherwise, it fully supports cinnamon, Xfce, Mate, E17 types of lightweight desktop environments.
+Otherwise, it fully supports cinnamon, Xfce, Mate, and E17 types of lightweight desktop environments.

 There are also many distros out there if you want to check out gaming.